The Science Behind Soil Aeration.

 Allowing gas exchange through soil aeration is probably the least discussed benefit of this process but is seldom mentioned in the turf industry.

-What shows you have soil compaction?
+What indicates soil compaction?

 • Poor water infiltration;